7innovations/FixU-Cloud-Computing/README.md

 # **FixU Cloud Computing**

-**Fixu Cloud Computing** is a Node.js application built with Express, MySQL, Firebase, and other robust dependencies to deliver comprehensive cloud computing services.
+**FixU Cloud Computing** is a Node.js application built with Express, MySQL, Firebase, and other robust dependencies to deliver comprehensive cloud computing services.
 Designed for cloud-based environments, the application provides features like authentication, database management, and API handling.

 ---